 If you have been injured on the job, it is important that the incident and your injuries are well documented.
 You or your loved one should be sure to notify your employer as soon as the injury occurs.
 Be sure to follow any established policies or protocols which indicated how injuries should be reported.

 It is important to seek prompt medical treatment that will help identify and treat your injuries.
 Follow any recommended treatment plan to prevent any further injuries.
 You should also avoid any strenuous activity to avoid further injury.

 Speak with an Experienced Attorney

 If you have been injured in an accident or incident while on the job in West Virginia, contact an attorney at Colombo Law for legal assistance.
-Colombo Law assists clients located in and around West Virginia including in Morgantown, Fairmont, Clarksburg, Bridgeport, Kingwood, Grafton, Weston, Philippi, Buckhannon, Elkins, Parkersburg, as well as Monongalia, Marian, Harrison, Preston, Taylor, and Lewis county.
+Colombo Law assists clients located in and around West Virginia including in Morgantown, Fairmont, Clarksburg, Bridgeport, Kingwood, Grafton, Weston, Philippi, Buckhannon, Elkins, Parkersburg, as well as Monongalia, Marion, Harrison, Preston, Taylor, and Lewis county.
 If you are unsure of whether you have a personal injury claim or how to proceed with obtaining monetary compensation, let one of our attorneys take the stress away from you.
 Contact one of our attorneys today.